sabbir-subhan/appium-Python/README.md

 - rename xcode - applications - xcode --rename to: xcode8
 - download xcode 7.3 and install - open appium and add path to xcode 7.3

-- to switch between xcode versions, for example: sudo xcode-select -switch /Applications/Xcode8.app (for testing iOS10 You need Xcode in version 8 - so rename old version of Xcode7 and leave 8 as a default version)
+- to switch between xcode versions, for example: sudo xcode-select -switch /Applications/Xcode.app (for testing iOS10 You need Xcode in version 8 - so rename old version of Xcode7 and leave 8 as a default version = Xcode.app)

 ### **TO RUN APPIUM AND iOS 10:** ###